 Identity Does Not Justify Variance

 Variance enters systems when identity is allowed to bend execution.
-Reputation, seniority, or perceived competence often introduce special handling that destabilizes otherwise deterministic processes.
+Reputation or seniority often introduce special handling that destabilizes processes.

 This directive eliminates identity-driven variance.